 Say to This Mountain: Mark’s Story of Discipleship, with Marie Dennis, Ched Myers, Joe Nangle OFM, and Stuart Taylor.
 Maryknoll: Orbis Books, 1996.

 Saint Francis and the Foolishness of God, with Marie Dennis, Joe Nangle OFM, and Stuart Taylor.
 Maryknoll: Orbis Books, 1993 and 2015.

 Chapters in Books (since 2000)

 “Holy Spirit, Wild Hope.”
-In Hilda Koster and Grace J-Sun Kim, eds., Resistance and Resilience: Global Women’s Voices on Christian Doctrine and Climate Justice.
-Forthcoming, Palgrave, 2017.
+In Hilda Koster and Grace J-Sun Kim, eds., Planetary Solidarity: Global Women’s Voices on Christian Doctrine and Climate Justice.
+Fortress Press, 2017

 “A Haunting Contradiction, Hope, and Moral-Spiritual Power.”
 In Lisa Dahill and James Martin-Schramm, eds.
 Eco-Reformation: Grace and Hope for a Planet in Peril.
 Wipf & Stock, 2016.